-- Approved requests for materials which are in the library catalogue will be supplied in PDF format, via Papyrus.
+- Requests for materials which are in the library catalogue will be supplied.

 Other Readings (Research)

-- The transcription of this material is the responsibility of the student but LAS will accept a specific request when the material is owned by the libraries.
+- The transcription of this material is generally the responsibility of the student.
+LAS will accept requests when the material is owned by the libraries.

-- Requests for the scanning of other readings are subject to the availability of resources after existing orders for required materials and requests for recommended readings from all students have been dealt with.
+- Requests for the scanning of ‘other readings’ are subject to the availability of resources after existing orders for required materials and requests for recommended readings from all students have been fulfilled.